A guide to the best Southern Spain Halloween traditions.

 The building that today hosts the Andalucian Parliament in Seville was once a hospital known as the Hospital of the Five Wounds.

-For many years now unexplained events of the paranormal type are said to have taken place within the building’s walls.
+For many years now, unexplained events of the paranormal type have been said to have taken place within the building’s walls.

 The key myth is that Sister Ursula, a nun of the Order of Charity who used to work in the building in its former incarnation, is said to roam the corridors of the historic building.